efabrica-team/nette-database-repository/README.md

 Repositories only need to implement the `getTableName()` method, which returns the name of the table to be queried against.

-Repository insert, update, and delete actions are run in a transaction.
-In case of an unexpected error throw [RepositoryException](src/Exceptions/RepositoryException.php) which will roll back database transactions.

 ```php
 namespace Examples\Repositories;